 Meet the Knight-Mozilla Fellowship Community

 The mandate to explore is one of the ways a fellowship is really different from a regular job.
-Fellows have the time, space, and support to learn new skills, investigate topics of interest to them, and experiment to answer questions that fascinate them.
+Fellows had the time, space, and support to learn new skills, investigate topics of interest to them, and experiment to answer questions that fascinate them.

 Brian Jacobs - 2014 fellow, now at National Geographic